StealthLgn/ClassC-language/README.md

 ## Encapsulation
 hold data/state and behavior together inside an object\
 prevent change state outside of object\
-only object knows how it's changed\
+only object knows how it's change\
 the object must have an idea and purpose
 ```
 class X